vestrel00/contacts-android/README.md

 ## TODO

+- Add `ContactNameColumns.DISPLAY_NAME_ALTERNATIVE`.
+  - Rename `RawContactsFields|ContactFields|ContactsFields.DisplayName` to include "Primary".
 - Implement Contacts.search.
 Use https://developer.android.com/training/contacts-provider/retrieve-names#GeneralMatch
+    - Where replaced with term: String.
+    - include and orderBy use ContactsFields
+    - limit and offset supported
+    - are blanks included?
+    - Contacts to display (accounts/groups)?
+      - (see native Contacts App pre Nougat and post Nougat)

 1. Fix RawContacts with photo rows getting deleted by Update by creating a Photo entity.
     - Read-only like GroupMemberships.
 Update relevant util functions and AccountsRawContactsAssociations